LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 Medical Content Advisor · March 23, 2026

-NAD+ fuels sirtuins — your body's longevity enzymes.
-Learn what the science says about NAD+ decline, sirtuin activation, and how to support healthy aging from the inside out.
+NAD+ fuels sirtuins, your body's longevity-associated enzymes.
+Learn what the science says about NAD+ decline, sirtuin activity, and healthy aging support.

-There's a molecular switch inside every one of your cells.
-When it's on, your body does something remarkable: it repairs DNA, quiets inflammation, optimises energy production, and even slows down the biological clock.
-When it's off — or running low on fuel — the opposite happens.
+There is a molecular switch inside every one of your cells.
+When it is active, your body does something remarkable: it repairs DNA, quiets inflammation, supports energy production, and helps maintain the systems associated with healthy aging.
+When it goes quiet, the opposite happens.
 You age.

 That switch has a name: the sirtuin pathway.
 And the molecule that powers it is NAD+.

-If you've heard about NAD+ in wellness circles and wondered whether it's legitimate science or overhyped supplement marketing, this article is for you.
-We'll walk through what sirtuins are, why NAD+ is their essential fuel, what happens to both as you get older, and what the latest human research suggests about restoring them.
+If you have heard about NAD+ in wellness circles and wondered whether it is legitimate science or overhyped supplement marketing, this article is for you.
+We will walk through what sirtuins are, why NAD+ is their essential fuel, what happens to both as you get older, and what the latest human research suggests.

 In humans, sirtuins oversee a surprisingly wide portfolio of functions:

-- Inflammation regulation — SIRT1 suppresses NF-κB, a key inflammatory signalling molecule linked to virtually every chronic disease of aging
+• Inflammation regulation: SIRT1 suppresses NF-κB, a key inflammatory signalling molecule linked to many chronic diseases of aging

-- Metabolic efficiency — SIRT3 optimises how mitochondria burn fat and glucose, improving energy output and reducing oxidative stress
+• Metabolic efficiency: SIRT3 helps mitochondria burn fat and glucose more efficiently, improving energy output and reducing oxidative stress

-The catch?
+The catch is simple.
 Every single one of these functions depends on an adequate supply of NAD+.
-Sirtuins don't just prefer NAD+ — they're completely inert without it.
-It's their only fuel.
+Sirtuins do not just prefer NAD+.
+They are dependent on it.

 The NAD+ Decline That Starts in Your 30s